 In addition, when an application-consistent snapshot is taken, it is also important that the backed up data is verified.
 In the case of data loss, it should have correct and durable data available in backup.
-CPM also offers an option that allows you to recover the backed up volumes.
+N2WS Backup & Recovery (CPM) also offers an option that allows you to recover the backed up volumes.
 In this article, we will demonstrate SQL database backup, verification, and recovery for a MySQL database running on an EC2 instance with EBS volumes.

 We are going to perform the following steps: